 Rainforest Oahu

-There’s no doubt, Hawaii has one of the most amazing beaches in the world.
+Undoubtedly, Hawaii has one of the most amazing beaches in the world.
 But still, there’s more to these iconic islands than that.
-In Oahu, if you head inland, you’ll discover lush tropical rain forests, with entirely different microclimates.
+In Oahu, if you head inland, you’ll discover lush tropical rainforests with entirely different microclimates.

-On our way to Manoa Falls (one of the most popular trails in Oahu – and this could be a bad thing sometimes because of the crowds of people), we were caught in the rain in the middle of the bamboo forest.
-Just listening to the rain and thunder sounds in this Polynesian paradise felt actually like the best part of the trail.
+On our way to Manoa Falls (one of the most popular trails in Oahu—which could be a bad thing sometimes because of the crowds of people), we were caught in the rain in the middle of the bamboo forest.
+Just listening to the rain and thunder sounds in this Polynesian paradise felt like the best part of the trail.

 Watching the evening settling over Waikiki